jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 ### 2.2.1.
 Alignment

-Per EC, 2015: "Alignment is when the:
+Per EC (2015), "Alignment is when the:

 - **OBJECTIVES** [i.e. targets] articulate the knowledge and skills you want students to acquire by the end of the course
 - **ASSESSMENTS** allow the instructor to check the degree to which the students are meeting the learning objectives